Murder by Natural Causes: Plot

-A successful mentalist, Arthur Sinclair (Hal Holbrook), preys upon wealthy socialites such as Helen Carrington (Eve McVeagh) for their money.
+Arthur Sinclair (Hal Holbrook) is a successful and famous mentalist who is recovering from a cardiac condition.
 The movie opens as Arthur is talking on the phone with his much younger wife Allison (Katharine Ross).
-She wishes him luck as he departs to give a television interview.
+She wishes him luck as he departs to appear as a guest on a late-night television talk show.
 However, she is in fact in bed with another, much younger man, Gil Weston (Barry Bostwick).
-Weston is a would-be actor in love with Allison, and we soon learn she is planning to have Gil kill Arthur by scaring him to death (by overloading his weakened heart).
-Their plan is to have Weston storm the house pretending to be a burglar – and then point his pistol at Arthur, who would supposedly die from the shock.
+Weston is a struggling actor in love with Allison, and we soon learn she is planning to have Gil kill Arthur by scaring him to death (by overloading his weakened heart).

 The night comes and Gil breaks in.
-Gil presents himself as a journalist there to have an interview with Arthur.
-He and Gil have a hearty conversation, and it turns out that both men have something on each other.
-Gil knows that Arthur is a fake and that he somehow knew the information about a killer in a different town.
-Arthur knows that Gil is not a journalist.
-Gil is not panicked by that and he uses Arthur's competitive behavior to make him do 50 push-ups to allegedly tire out Arthur's heart.
-Soon Gil draws the gun, the two men struggle, and Arthur apparently shoots Gil.
-When Allison comes home, he is distraught by the incident; then Gil (Allison had loaded a blank bullet into the gun) comes behind him, and Arthur stumbles across the house and screams in pain...then laughs and applauds as the two lovers look on.
+When Arthur finds him in the house, Gil presents himself as a journalist there to have a supposedly scheduled interview with Arthur arranged by Allison.
+He and Gil have a conversation, with Gil trying to push Arthur's buttons by insinuating that Arthur is a fake.
+Gil then uses Arthur's competitive behavior to goad him into doing 50 push-ups to allegedly tire out Arthur's heart.
+Soon Gil reveals that he is Allison's lover and has come to kill him, pointing a gun Allison had planted in the room at Arthur.
+When Gil is momentarily distracted, the two men struggle, and Arthur apparently shoots Gil.
+When Allison comes home, he is distraught by the incident; then when Arthur appears to be having a heart attack, Allison leaves, supposedly get his medicine, but stops at the top of the stairs.
+Gil (Allison had loaded a blank bullet into the gun) comes up behind Arthur, and Arthur screams in terror, stumbles across the house and collapses...then laughs and applauds Gil's "performance".